 Innercise: How to Boost Your Self-esteem Using Self-talk

 What if your best friend stopped by and told you that you don’t deserve your dream life?

 What if she told you that you’re not talented or smart enough to succeed?
 Or that you won’t ever achieve your dreams?
 Or that you’re too fat?
 Or too dumb?
 Would you keep her around?

-I bet I can think of one person you tolerate this type of talk from...
+Most likely the one person you tolerate this type of talk from is . . .

 It sounds silly to think of your friends or family members talking to you like that.
 After all, that’s not how we talk to loved ones.

 Here’s the crazy thing: most of us have internal conversations that sound a whole lot like that terrible theoretical best friend.
 I’m sure you can think of a time when you felt nervous, and your inner voice (the disapproval of the inner critic) went on and on about what you can’t do, or what you don’t have.

 Negative self-talk is no new thing—the struggle is real.

 Back in the cave days, humans faced more immediate threats to survival.
 Before in-home security systems, it was up to an individual to avoid being eaten by a tiger or stabbed by a neighboring tribe member.
 Sensitivity to possible danger often meant the difference between life and death.